dinesh16/project_conversation_history/README.md

 - This Rails application enables users to add comments to projects and update project status.
 - The application provides a complete history of conversations, including comments and status changes for the project.
-- It uses Rails built-in SQLite3 database, with two projects pre-loaded for demonstration.
+- It uses Rails built-in SQLite3 database, with two projects will be loadded when run db seeds for demonstration.

 ## Setup